 1989 Design-auswahl ’89, Stuttgart.
 Upholstery material ‘Marcolo’, designed for Weverij de Ploeg

-2020 Masterly /The Dutch in Milano, Milan, presentation of Wolberts latest collection of kitchen linnen
+2021 Masterly the Hague, presentation of Wolberts latest collection

 2020 Storytelling, Pop-up Shop, Maastricht during Tefaf.